| OFFICIAL NOTICE to all El Reno tornado documentary producers and video reposters: PLEASE READ. |

 EL RENO, OK - This was by far the most significant event of my career, and not in a good way.
 This was the closest true brush with disaster I have had with a tornado, and the first time a storm has both directly injured me and (aside from hail dents) damaged my vehicle and equipment.
 I sustained about $2,000 in damage.
 It is my hope that by sharing this and collaborating with others who were there, we can determine exactly what happened with this event, and move forward with lessons we can apply for the future.

 I observed and filmed the start of the El Reno tornado for several minutes on Jensen Road about 1/2 mile east of S Heaston Road.
 The tornado exhibited multiple vortices, horizontal vortices and extremely rapid motion (the fastest I have observed to date).
-The tornado was approximately 1.5 miles to my due south.
+The tornado was initially approximately one half mile to my due south (as the damage survey indicated - view my annotated GPS log).

 As heavy rain began falling at my location, I then proceeded east on Jensen Road.
 The tornado was still ongoing to my south, and was clearly moving farther away as I paralleled it heading eastbound on Jensen.
 From this I derived that the tornado was moving in an east-southeasterly direction.